 Mead is an old name for meadow and the name comes from the field of the same name that was here before it all got built on.

-Dedworth Loring was the name of one of two Manor houses west of Windsor. the De Loring (or Loryng) family were almost certainly descended from Albert Lothingaria, the Royal physician who owned Dedworth in the Domesday Book.
+Dedworth Loring was the name of one of two Manor houses west of Windsor. the De Loring (or Loryng) family were almost certainly descended from Albert Lothingaria, the Royal physician who owned Dedworth at the time of the Domesday Book.

 John Marbeck 1541 Became an organist at St. George’s chapel.
 He was later accused of uttering sacrilegious words against the mass.
 He was found guilty at the trial of “the Windsor martyrs’ and sentenced to death.
 However he was pardoned unlike his three fellow accused, Filmer, Pierson and Testwood who all were executed by burning at the stake.